SyracuseUniversity/OrangeGridExamples/Parallelism/README.md

 artificial in real code these kinds of code transformations can reduce the run time of a program from days to under an hour.

+---
+Please email any questions or comments about this document to [Research Computing](mailto:researchcomputing@syr.edu)